kirillzyusko/react-native-bundle-splitter/docs/docs-recipes-capturing-startup-time.md

 > Note: For capturing the real metrics you should kill your application after every running.

-> Note: for a more revealing result you should try to capture results several (I'd recommend at least five).
+> Note: for a more revealing result you should try to capture results several (I'd recommend at least five) times.
 In this case you can see the average startup time.

 ## Expected results